polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 ## Add Keys to Keystore

 Once your node is running, you will again notice that no blocks are being produced.
 At this point, you need to add your keys into the keystore.
+Remember you will need to complete these steps for each node in your network.

 ### Option 1: Using Polkadot-JS App UI